 (i) Carbon Reduction:- MO ⟶ M + CO/ CO2, CO2 is a good reducing agent at low temp. so in the furnace at the upper level of a blast furnace.
 CO is a good reducing agent at a high temp. so it is at a lower position in the blast furnace.
 Exp.
 Fe, Sn, Pb, Zn.

-(ii) Electrolytic Reducing:- This method is used for recovery of oxides of reactive metal ( s-block and aluminum)Â
+(ii) Electrolytic Reducing:- This method is used for the recovery of oxides of reactive metal ( s-block and aluminum)Â

 M .O ⟶ M